moderndatacompany/dataos.info/docs/interfaces/bifrost_new.md

 ### **Providers**

 In DataOS, all resources or applications function as Policy Enforcement Points (PEPs) when interacted with by other resources, applications, or users.

-In the **Providers** section in Heimdall Primitives, you can access the authorization atoms associated with each provider.
+Here, you can also access the authorization atoms associated with each provider.
 For instance, when inspecting the authorization atoms for Lens, you may discover permissions like saving charts, running queries, viewing tabs, saving results, and accessing attribute information.
 Likewise, the “Ingress Service” Provider governs and controls access to all ingress services within the data OS network.
 Similarly, other providers like Metis contain distinct authorization atoms for various actions such as deleting, writing, and reading, as well as root access, such as admin user privileges.

 #### **How to register a PEP Provider?**

 When adding a new application to the DataOS environment, it's imperative to register it as a PEP to enable interaction.
-This document outlines the steps required to register a new PEP provider.

-### **PEP Provider Details**

 To register a new PEP provider, the following details are required:

 - **Version**: Indicates the version of the PEP provider.
 For new applications in dataos, the version is typically set to `0.1.0`.
 - **ID**: Unique identifier for the PEP provider.